jmah8/SudokuGame/README.md

 # SudokuGame
 Sudoku game project

-Sudoku game with sudoku solver
+Sudoku game with sudoku solver, using one list.